 Comparing “north” and “south” ends of the arena.

 Our model is of the “south” end which is the more complex of the two stairways.
-For comparison, here is the “north” stairway construction ⬇ — only two thirds of the south end height above ground level, a very short down-ramp and no beneath stage access.
-Good structural visibility here during deconstruction of the arena.
+Here we see structural differences (move the cursor to compare).
+The “north” stairway construction has two support sections above ground level versus three for the south.
+Due to the land slope, the north stage is closer to ground level, has a very short down-ramp and no beneath stage access.